npedrazzini/gramtypix/README.md

 # GramTypix
 > :warning: The docs are still being completed.
-In particular, example data will be provided soon, as well as scripts to do hierarchical clustering of languages.
+Example data will be provided soon, as well as scripts to do hierarchical clustering of languages.

 ## Project structure
 ```